 Sustainable Procurement – Assessing the social, environmental and economic impact of a requirement and using that information to influence the procurement process where appropriate.

 Tender Advert or Contract Notice – this is the advert informing suppliers that an Invitation to Tender (ITT) is being published with details on how to obtain the necessary documentation.
-Contract notices are published using the Sell2Wales facility and also in the local press (Western Telegraph) when appropriate.
-We occasionally place adverts in specialist trade journals and magazines.
+Contract notices are published using the Sell2Wales facility and social media when appropriate.

 Tender Bid – is the submission of the completed Invitation to Tender documentation by a potential supplier providing information demonstrating the capability and eligibility of the supplier, detailed information about how they propose to meet the specifications of the contract and the pricing information.